-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

-Include: 2012 undergraduate class who

-graduated between July 1, 2098 and June 30,

-2012 who started at your institution as first- time

-students and received a bachelor's degree

-between July 1, 2011 and June 30, 2012.
+Include: \ 2017 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.

-only loans made to students who borrowed

-while enrolled at your institution.
+\ only loans made to students who borrowed while enrolled at your institution.